-Nearly 3,800 students were recognised as transient during the 2015 year.
-Māori students were more likely to be transient than students in other ethnic groups.
+Around 3,200 students were recognised as transient during the 2019 year.
+Māori students and students who attend low decile schools were more likely to be transient than other groups.

-Students that move school twice or more over the period from the 1st of March to the 1st of November.
+Students who move school twice or more over the period from the 1st of March to the 1st of November.

 Why This Is Important

 Students need stability in their schooling in order to experience continuity, belonging and support so that they stay interested and engaged in learning.

 All schools face the constant challenge of ensuring that students feel they belong and are encouraged to participate at school.
 When students arrive at a school part-way through a term or school year, having been at another school with different routines, this challenge may become greater.

 Students have better outcomes if they do not move school regularly.
 There is good evidence that student transience has a negative impact on student outcomes, both in New Zealand and overseas.
 Research suggests that students who move home or school frequently are more likely to underachieve in formal education when compared with students that have a more stable school life.
 A recent study found that school movement had an even stronger effect on educational success than residential movement.

 There is also evidence that transience can have negative effects on student behaviour, and on short term social and health experiences.